 More questions about eVisas?

-HR teams may wish to prepare internal communications to alert affected employees of the need to apply for an eVisa.
-This will help reassure employees that they are supported by their employer and may minimise business and/or personal disruption e.g. to international travel.
+Your people team may wish to prepare internal communications to alert employees of the need to apply for an eVisa.
+This will help reassure employees that they are supported and may minimise business and/or personal disruption e.g. to international travel.
+Ask us for a copy of our ‘eVisa toolkit for employers’ and contact a member of our Immigration Team.